PantheonPlusSH0ES/DataRelease/SH0ES_Data/README.md

 ## SH0ES-2022

 May 19, 2022:
 We are providing here "high level data products" for the full SH0ES+Panthon+ ladder.
 The data is provided in the compact matrix form (linear equations) given in the paper, Riess et al. 2022, section 2.1 and equation 6, y=data vector, L=equation matrix (also includes some data), C=covariance matrix.
 These are given as fits files.
-Code is provided to load these and to run an MCMC.
+Python code is provided to load these and to run an MCMC.
+Results from these data files and code is shown in Figure 14 of Riess et al. (2022).
+Please contact (ariess@stsci.edu) if you see a problem.

 Jan-2022: We are first making publicly available the new measurements of Cepheids in the optical and NIR as described in Riess et al. 2022 and Yuan et al. 2022